Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 A few measures of presortedness described in the research papers actually return 1 when *X* is already sorted, thus violating the first property above.
 We implement these measures in a such way that they return 0 instead, generally by subtracting 1 from the result of the described operation.

----
+## Measures of presortedness in cpp-sort

-In **cpp-sort**, measures of presortedness are implemented as instances of some specific function objects; they take an iterable or a pair of iterators and return how much disorder there is in the sequence according to the measure.
+In **cpp-sort**, measures of presortedness are implemented as instances of some specific function objects.
+They take an iterable or a pair of iterators and return how much disorder there is in the sequence according to the measure.
 Just like sorters, measures of presortedness can handle custom comparison and projection functions, and with the same degree of freedom when it comes to how they can be called:

 ```cpp
 using namespace cppsort;